elsassph/haxe-modular/doc/hmr-usage.md

 The feature is based on the [LiveReload](https://livereload.com) API.
 Haxe API will set a listener for `LiveReloadConnect` and register a "reloader plugin" to handle changes.

-All you have to is to rebuild the Haxe-JS application and let LiveReload inform our running application to reload some of the JavaScript files.
+All you have to do is to rebuild the Haxe-JS application and let LiveReload inform our running application to reload some of the JavaScript files.

 Stylesheets and static images will be normally live reloaded.

-#### Liverloadx
+#### Livereloadx

 [livereloadx](http://nitoyon.github.io/livereloadx/) is a nice nodejs implementation of the LiveReload server.